EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 I caught a glimpse of his massive silhouette moving carefully through the undergrowth.
 Still looking.
 Still being the good person I'd never deserved to know.

-"Sorry," I whispered to the empty air, then stepped through the rift before I could do something truly stupid like stay.
+"Sorry," I whispered to the empty air, then stepped through the rift before I could do something truly stupid, like staying.

 ---
 ### Through Different Eyes (5/5)
 The floating garden received me with its usual lack of ceremony or sympathy.
 After a proper breakdown in private (because even titaness minions needed their cry time), I walked to Lutheria's audience chamber and gave my report: